 After purchasing this property, Mike hired a water dowser – who soon located a number of areas on site where they would find water.
 Their deepest well is over 600 feet.
 One of these wells now houses a windmill which when spins pumps out a few gallons of water a minute which is in turn stored and used as needed for vineyard irrigation.

-Davis Estates employs two highly sought after winemakers – long time winemaker and consultant Cary Gott makes their primary Davis Estates wines and the Hungry Blonde wine and well-regarded Philippe Melka consults for the Phase V wines.
-Cary helped design the cave – they have a number of small lot vessels for fermentation including stainless steel, wood and concrete tanks.
+Davis Estates employs two highly sought after winemakers – long time winemaker and consultant Cary Gott makes their primary Davis Estates wines and the Hungry Blonde wine and Philippe Melka consults for the Phase V wines.
+When Mike was interviewing Philippe for the job, he almost though Philippe was interviewing him – and he was surprised to discover that Philippe knew so much about the property.
+Turns out Philippe was bidding on the same property at the same time as Mike.
+Cary helped design the cave – a number of small lot vessels for fermentation are within the winery including stainless steel, wood and concrete tanks.
 Each tank has it’s own pump for pump-overs during harvest.

 A number of their wines are produced in quantities of several hundred cases, but they have since grown to a current annual production of approximately 6,000 cases.
 The primary Davis Estates and Hungry Blond wines are priced very well for the quality.
 Their first vintage was from 2011 – all wines were made off site until the cave was completed – their first vintage made on site was from 2016.